ChenglongChen/caffe-windows/README.md

 ### Parameter
 Transformations parameter accepts parameters:
 - `mirror`: horizontal, vertical flipping or both simultaneously
-- `crop_size`: the final size of the image input to the net (after geometric tranformations, the image will be "resized" to this size)
+- `crop_size`: the final size of the image input to the net (after geometric tranformations, the image will be "resized" to this size); *This param has somewhat different meaning than in Caffe, but they both refer to the final size input to the net.
+In this code, cropping is carried out to simulate resizing; please see the explanation for the params min_scaling_factor \& max_scaling_factor below.*
 - `multiscale`: to enable realtime data augmentation (param kept from the [Princeton's GoogLeNet patch](http://vision.princeton.edu/pvt/GoogLeNet/code/))
 - `debug_display`: display the distorted image and some info for debugging purpose
 - `smooth_filtering`: apply soomth filtering with varying filters (the choice of filters is currently hard coded but you can expose it)